When is the best time to visit South Korea? You probably had this question in mind when you decided to visit South Korea.

 However, they also highlight different events, so it’s important to try to determine which season and activities would be in your best interest.
 This will set you up for success, so make sure that you have the vacation of your dreams.

-Visit Korean in Spring
+Visit South Korea in Spring

 In those months, you’ll see cherry blossom trees blooming everywhere you look, and you’ll enjoy warm (but not too hot!) weather, so you’ll be able to explore national parks and outdoor markets without sweating your face off.

-You should visit Korea during the spring if your interest is split between indoor and outdoor activities — it’s the perfect season to enjoy shopping and restaurants and then heading out for a hike or festival to wrap up your trip.
+You should visit Korea during the spring if your interest is split between indoor and outdoor activities — it’s the perfect season to enjoy shopping and restaurants and then head out for a hike or festival to wrap up your trip.

 Visit Korea in Summer

-The latter half of summer is known as monsoon season, which usually affects China and Japan far more than Korea.
-That being said, Korea still traditionally experiences at least two or three big storms in this period.
+The latter half of summer is known as the monsoon season, which usually affects China and Japan far more than South Korea.
+That being said, South Korea still traditionally experiences at least two or three big storms in this period.

 Visit Korea in Fall

 Fall in Korea is usually warm enough that you can enjoy a stroll about town in a tee shirt and jeans, but it’s also cool enough that you won’t be uncomfortable and can pop on a sweater if you’re so inclined.

 Visit Korea in Winter

 Also, don’t forget that most Korean food is pretty up there in terms of spiciness – eating spicy food is one hundred times more fun in the winter than it is in the summer, so you’ll definitely have to eat your way around town to counteract the cold.

-Whether you’re a lover of sky high temperatures or you’d rather stroll around while it’s snowing, a well-timed Korea trip will give you everything you want (and more).
-When do you think is the best time to visit Korea?
-Please let us know in the comments below – there’s no wrong answer!Find this helpful?
-Share with your friends.
-They'll thank you for it!
+Whether you’re a lover of sky-high temperatures or would rather stroll around while it’s snowing, a well-timed Korea trip will give you everything you want (and more).
+When do you think is the best time to go to Korea?
+Please let us know in the comments below – there’s no wrong answer!